PeakockCode/top-youtubers-cz-2024-doc/README.md

 - What are our findings from the initial exploration of the data?
 What has caught our attention?
 What initial shortcomings do we see, and are we satisfied with the quality and quantity of the data?

- - We are determining whether we have sufficient data: In our case, we focus on whether we have at least four essential columns that contain the data needed for this analysis (see the section on necessary data to achieve the goal).
+ - We are determining whether we have sufficient data: In our case, we focus on whether we have at least five essential columns that contain the data needed for this analysis (see the section on necessary data to achieve the goal).
 If this is not the case, we would need to contact the client (marketing department) for further information.

 - The first column contains not only the channel name but also the channel ID.
 The data are separated by the @ symbol, which will help us extract the names.